josantonius/vue-simple-notify/README.md

 **Pull requests**

 * [Fork and clone](https://help.github.com/articles/fork-a-repo).
-* Run the command `composer install` to install the dependencies.
+* Run the command `npm install` to install the dependencies.
-  This will also install the [dev dependencies](https://getcomposer.org/doc/03-cli.md#install).
+  This will also install the dev dependencies.
 * Run the [tests](#tests).
 * Create a **branch**, **commit**, **push** and send me a [pull request](https://help.github.com/articles/using-pull-requests).